Mod $p$ sheaves on Witt flags: Introduction

 Finally, we give an application to local models.
-Recall that \cite{AGLR22,GL24} prove the existence and uniqueness of normal flat $O_E$-schemes $M_{\mathcal{G},\mu}$ with reduced special fiber representing a certain closed v-subsheaf of the Beilinson--Drinfeld Grassmannian $\mathrm{Gr}_{\mathcal{G}}$, provided either $\mu$ is minuscule or $F$ has characteristic $p$.
-In \cite{FHLR22} it was proved for all groups except wild odd unitary ones that the special fiber is moreover $\varphi$-split.
+Recall that \cite{AGLR22,GL24} proves the existence and uniqueness of normal flat $O_E$-schemes $\mathsf{M}_{\mu}$ with reduced special fiber representing a certain closed v-subsheaf of the Beilinson--Drinfeld Grassmannian $\mathrm{Gr}_{\mathcal{G}}$, provided either $\mu$ is minuscule or $F$ has characteristic $p$.
+In \cite{FHLR25} it was proved for all groups except wild odd unitary ones that the special fiber is moreover $\varphi$-split.
 Now, we can generalize this to all groups and prove it uniformly.
-This finishes the problem of determining the special fiber of $M_{\calG,\mu}$ in full generality and thus Cohen--Macaulayness is the only property remaining in the above mentioned series of papers for which the infamous hypothesis ``$p>2$ or $\Phi_G$ is reduced'' is still needed.
+This finishes the problem of determining the special fiber of $\mathsf{M}_{\mu}$ in full generality.

 \begin{corollary} Assume $F$ has characteristic $p$ or $\mu$ is minuscule.
-Then, the special fiber of $M_{\mathcal{G},\mu}$ equals the canonical deperfection $A_{\calG,\mu,1}$ in the sense of \cite{AGLR22} of the $\mu$-admissible locus.
-Moreover, $A_{\calG,\mu,1}$ is $\varphi$-split compatibly with every $\calG(O)$-stable closed subscheme. \end{corollary}
+Then, the special fiber of $\mathsf{M}_{\mu}$ equals the canonical deperfection $\mathsf{A}_{\mu}^{\mathrm{can}}$ in the sense of \cite{AGLR22} of the $\mu$-admissible locus.
+Moreover, $\mathsf{A}_{\mu}^{\mathrm{can}}$ is $\varphi$-split compatibly with every $\calG(O)$-stable closed subscheme. \end{corollary}

-The idea goes as follows: once we know that Schubert varieties in the $\mu$-admissible locus have globally $+$-regular deperfections $\Fl_{\calG,\leq w, 1}$, we can construct a $\varphi$-split canonical deperfection $A_{\calG,\mu,1}$ of the admissible locus $A_{\mathcal{G},\mu}$.
-Then, it suffices to prove the coherence conjecture of \cite{PR08}, i.e., we need to compute global sections of certain line bundles for the previous deperfection and for the generic fiber of $M_{\calG,\mu}$.
-The $\varphi$-splitness yields higher vanishing of cohomology for ample line bundles, so we get an inclusion-exclusion type formula in terms of Schubert subvarieties for the global sections dimension.
-But the latter can be computed by the Demazure character formula, so it does not change if we replace $G$ by another group with the same combinatorics.
-Therefore, we can reduce to tame $G$ and equicharacteristic $F$, already handled by Zhu \cite{Zhu14}.
-We also note that the corollary above was used in \cite{Lou23} when $F$ has equicharacteristic and $\pi_1(G)$ is $p$-torsion free to finish the proof for all $G$ of normality of Schubert varieties embedded in the usual scheme-theoretic affine flag varieties (i.e., before taking seminormalizations).
+Here, the canonical deperfection $\mathsf{A}_{\mu}^{\mathrm{can}}$ of the admissible locus is built out of gluing the $\mathsf{S}_w^{\mathrm{can}}$.
+We compute global sections of ample line bundles on the previous deperfection and the generic fiber of $\mathsf{M}_{\mu}$, cf.~the coherence conjecture of \cite{PR08}.
+The $\varphi$-splitness yields higher vanishing of cohomology for ample line bundles, so we get an inclusion-exclusion type formula in terms of Schubert subvarieties: this is a combinatorial gadget thanks to the Demazure character formula, so we can check it on tame equicharacteristic $G$, already handled by Zhu \cite{Zhu14}.
+Similar ideas are used in \cite{Lou23} to prove normality of Schubert varieties embedded in $\mathsf{G}^{\mathrm{can}}/\mathsf{P}^{\mathrm{can}}$ when $F$ has equicharacteristic and $\pi_1(G)$ is $p$-torsion free.
+After this paper appeared, the work of He--Schremmer--Yu \cite{HSY26} settled Cohen--Macaulayness of $\mathsf{M}_\mu$ in full generality and uniformly so, building on the corollary above and their combinatorial methods.